30 Eid Gift Ideas For Kids That Aren’t Toys

 4. Exciting Books

-I have some kids who THINK they don't like to read, but in my mind, they don't KNOW they like to read!
+I have some kids who think they don't like to read, but in my mind, they don't know they like to read.
 The key is to show them the love of reading by buying them some exciting content.
-We have bought our kids books like almanacs, adventure stories, joke and riddle books, activity books and artsy books to learn to draw etc..
-I break the mold and not worry too much about the educational aspect, but rather the enjoyment aspect.
+We have bought our kids books like almanacs, adventure stories, joke and riddle books, activity books, and artsy books to learn to draw etc. I break the mold and not worry too much about the educational aspect, but rather the enjoyment aspect for my kids.

 5. A Stationary Set

-My personal favorite gift to give and receive.
-Try purchasing your child a cute journal with a fancy pen, drawing books with crayons, colored pencils and pens, giant sets of colored pencils, markers, gel pens (my kids love these), fancy erasers, unusual pencil cases, even a new, trendy school or book bag.
+Most kids love art and stationary.
+You can get them drawing books with crayons, colored pencils and pens, giant sets of colored pencils, markers, gel pens (my kids love these), fancy erasers, unusual pencil cases, even a small art easel with paints and paper.

 6. A Tea Cup, Mug, Glass or Water Bottle